Skip to main content

 The Info section contains information about your website, such as some general information including storage usage, bandwidth usage, and the server where your website is hosted.

-One particular useful tab that you'll use often is the Manage tab.
+One particular useful section that you'll use often is the Manage section.
 It contains links to edit your website and also credentials to access your website.
 Below is the screenshot of that page.

-Tools that you can use to manage your website are:
+Tools that you can use to manage your website here is explained more in Editor Documentation.

 Deploy Tab